Preparatory Course Master of Science in Sociology

 What

-The Master of Science in Sociology is a new and innovative English-taught programme at Ghent University, based on three cornerstones: applied research, internationalization and an advanced scientific approach to contemporary societal problems.
+The Master of Science in Sociology is an innovative English-taught programme at Ghent University, based on three cornerstones: an advanced scientific approach to contemporary societal problems, sociological research, and internationalisation.
 What are the social conditions that constitute the fundamental causes of health and illness?
 How can higher education institutions become more accessible?
 How are power and responsibilities formally and informally distributed within organisations?
 This programme addresses these and other contemporary social problems.
 Students acquire a strong academic approach that allows them to critically address such topics.
 Sociological imagination is the ability to connect the things that happen to people (such as their success in education, their relationship with their parents and their well-being) to social characteristics (the way schools are organized, the divorce rate, the degree of social inequality).
 To have this sociological imagination, a person must pull away from the situation and think from an alternative point of view.
+We expect prior knowledge for students to start this program, particularly the basics of sociological theories and thinking and basics in quantitative and qualitative methods and research methodology.
+Students who lack this prior knowledge can be allowed to take the preparatory program to the Master in Sociology.
+The full preparatory program is a one-year bridging program that gives access to the Master program, but does not result in a Bachelor’s diploma.
+Most of the courses in the preparatory program are taught in Ghent, but some courses (Introduction to Sociology, Introduction to SPC Methodology) are taught at the VUB in Brussels.
+To take these courses, students should register as guest students at the VUB.

 For whom

-The admission requirements depend on previous degrees (type of degree, country of issue etc.).
+The admission requirements depend on your prior education (type of degree, country of issue etc.).

 Labour Market